 - a.
 The design operating pressure shall be 150 psig. - b.
 The potable water service shall be separate from the fire service. - 1) Provide separate connections to the public water system or similar protective measures. - 2) The water main connection to the source of supply shall always be upstream from the backflow prevention device used to isolate the fire service main. - c.
 Loop the potable water service main within the campus when there are more than three buildings having separate service lines. - 1) Each building shall have a separate service off the campus main domestic service. - 2) Provide an isolation valve at each building service line approximately 5 feet from the building wall. - d.
-The maximum water meter size shall be 3 inches. - 1) The Civil designer shall use the smallest diameter water meter allowed by the Florida Plumbing Code based upon the fixture unit count supplied by the building Plumbing designer. - 2) Provide this data (total fixture unit count) on the water and wastewater system plan sheets and be labeled as "Meter Design Criteria". - e.
+The maximum water meter size shall be 3 inches. - The Civil designer shall use the smallest diameter water meter allowed by the Florida Plumbing Code based upon the fixture unit count supplied by the building Plumbing designer. - 2) Provide this data (total fixture unit count) on the water and wastewater system plan sheets and be labeled as "Meter Design Criteria". - e.
 The minimum water main size at the meter and backflow preventor shall be 4 inches unless use of a smaller line size is justified with appropriate calculations. - f.
 Provide dual, 4-inch diameter, parallel, reduced pressure backflow preventor assemblies to isolate the District potable water main from the public water system. - 1) Each backflow preventor assembly shall be equipped with isolation valves on the inlet and outlet side. - g.
 Provide a hose bib with a tamperproof anti-siphon device and a drinking water fountain at all sports fields. - h.
-Provide a hose bib with a tamperproof anti-siphon device near the dumpster location. - 1) Provide bollards or other protective measures as necessary to protect the hose bib.

-3. Fire Service System
+Provide a hose bib with a tamperproof anti-siphon device near the dumpster location. - 1) Provide bollards or other protective measures as necessary to protect the hose bib. - 3.
+Fire Service System - a.

-- a.
 The design operating pressure shall be 200 psig. - b.
 The fire service shall be separate from the potable water service, see 2.b, above. - c.
 Fire hydrants shall be the dry barrel style and equipped with a barrel drain. - d.
 Fire hydrant branches shall be entirely ductile iron from the tee serving the branch to the hydrant, with an isolation valve installed on each hydrant branch. - e.
 Paint fire hydrants owned by the PBCSD bright yellow. - 1) Paint fire hydrants owned by the local utility to comply with the requirements of the authority having jurisdiction. - f.
 Fire mains feeding individual building fire suppression systems shall be entirely ductile iron from the tee serving the individual feed to the building connection point. - g.
-For a single building on campus, in the fire main provide a reduced pressure principle backflow prevention assembly and a fire department connection. - h.
-For a multi-building campus, in the fire main provide a reduced pressure principle backflow prevention assembly and provide to each building or group of buildings a fire service line that contains a post indicator valve, check valve, and a fire department connection. - 1) In buildings with fire pumps, the fire department connection will connect to the discharge side of the pump. - i.
-Post indicator valves, fire department connections, and fire hydrants shall be a minimum of 40' from the nearest building. - j.
-All points on each building shall be within 200' of a fire hydrant. - k.
-Provide a fire hydrant within 150' of fire department connection.
+For a single building on campus, provide a double detector check valve, backflow prevention assembly and a fire department connection in the fire main. - h.
+For a multi-building campus, provide a double detector check valve, backflow prevention assembly at the main connection to the public water system.
+Also, provide to each building or group of buildings, a fire service line that contains a post indicator valve, check valve, and a fire department connection. - 1) In buildings with fire pumps, the fire department connection will connect to the discharge side of the pump.